 If you think that whiskey had a rich history in the United States, then be prepared for the humble beginnings of whiskey in Europe.
 We’ll take you on a journey through whiskey’s history in the two countries, as well as a comparison between the two in terms of flavor and production.

-So if you aren’t sure of the difference between Scotch and Irish whiskey (other than the spelling, of course), then read on to learn about what really separates a good Scotch whisky from a good Irish whiskey.
+So if you aren’t sure of the difference between Scotch whisky and Irish whiskey (other than the spelling, of course), then read on to learn about what really separates the two.
 There’s a lot more to it than you think, and you’ll be surprised by how different the two really are from each other.

 The History of Scotch Whisky